FlowerSuNa/Ad_Tracking_Project/01_EDA.md

 ---

-## Draw a time series of train data click time
+## Draw a time series of click time in train data

 ```python
 temp = train['click_time']